Fr0sT-Brutal/awesome-pascal/README.md

 * [Fano Framework](https://fanoframework.github.io). `[FPC]` Web application framework for modern Pascal programming language.
 It is written in Free Pascal.

+* [Internet Tools](#xmljsonyaml).
+XPath/XQuery/JSONiq/CSS/HTML; functions to perform HTTP/S requests on Windows/Linux/MacOSX/Android, an XSLT-inspired webscraping language, and an auto update class.

 ## Serial port

-* [Synaser](http://sourceforge.net/p/synalist/code/HEAD/tree/trunk/synaser.pas).
-Library for blocking communication on serial ports.
+* [Synaser](http://sourceforge.net/p/synalist/code/HEAD/tree/trunk/synaser.pas). `[Delphi]` `[FPC]` Library for blocking communication on serial ports.
 It is non-visual class as in Synapse, and programmer interface is very similar to Synapse.

-* [Async Professional](http://sourceforge.net/projects/tpapro) ([Newest](https://github.com/TurboPack/AsyncPro) and maintained version for recent compiler version only).
-Comprehensive communications toolkit for Embarcadero Delphi, C++Builder, & ActiveX environments.
+* [Async Professional](http://sourceforge.net/projects/tpapro) ([Newest](https://github.com/TurboPack/AsyncPro) and maintained version for recent compiler version only). `[Delphi]` Comprehensive communications toolkit for Embarcadero Delphi, C++Builder, & ActiveX environments.
 It provides direct access to serial ports, TAPI and the Microsoft Speech API (TTS/Speech recognition).
 It supports faxing, terminal emulation, VOIP, RAS dial & more.
 // *Seems outdated (last update in 2011) but adapted to XE and should be easy to use in newer versions.
 The project is also very thoroughly documented.
 Second link points to an adapted version for newest compiler versions.*

-* [TComPort](https://sourceforge.net/projects/comport).
-Delphi/C++ Builder serial communications components.
+* [TComPort](https://sourceforge.net/projects/comport). `[Delphi]` Delphi/C++ Builder serial communications components.
 It is generally easy to use for basic Serial Communications purposes.
 // *Seems abandoned since 2011*